bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

     }

 The left-hand parts of the sentences could be written together, for example `'00'`.
-It would not affect the work of the program because they were written separately for readability.
+It would not affect the program's performance because they were written separately for readability.

 It is easy to understand that the first sentence is applicable when the